Green peach aphid (Myzus persicae)

 Scouting and thresholds Fields should be checked for aphids at least weekly starting shortly after emergence.
 When plants are upright, the most effective scouting method is beating sheets or beating trays.
 Field scouts also use half gallon ice cream buckets placed 5 feet from the field.
-In some varieties, the vines become very long and lay down on the soil and become intertwined, making beating sheets or buckets difficult to use.
+In some varieties, the vines become very long, lie down on the soil and become intertwined, making beating sheets or buckets difficult to use.
 In this case, a leaf sampling scheme might be useful.
-Entomologists generally report aphid numbers in terms of aphids per plant, so it is best to sample for aphids in a way that numbers can easily be converted to numbers per plant.
+Field scouts can also use a bucket trapping technique (https://aphidtrek.org/?page_id=1295).
 There are no well-established treatment thresholds for aphids on potato in the PNW, one action threshold that can be used as reference to manage PLRV in potatoes in south central Idaho calls for treatment at 10 wingless green peach aphids per 50 leaves for two consecutive weeks, and, in southwestern Idaho, 40 wingless green peach aphids per 50 leaves.
 Varieties that are susceptible to net necrosis when infected by PLRV require a low treatment threshold, while other varieties can tolerate much higher numbers before treatment is warranted.
 Seed potato fields also require a low treatment threshold.

 Potatoes can harbor large numbers of generalist predators that feed on aphids.
-These include the hemipteran bugs Orius pirate bugs, Geocoris big-eyed bugs, and Nabis damsel bugs.
+These include the Hemipteran bugs: Orius pirate bug, Geocoris big-eyed bug, and Nabis damsel bug.
 Other common aphid predators include lady beetles and their larvae, lacewings, and flower fly larvae.
 Aphid-specific parasitoid wasps can also be common in potato fields that are not heavily treated with insecticides.

 The most important source of virus in a potato field is infected potato plants.
 Therefore, purchasing certified seed with low or no virus infection is the best first step in controlling aphid-related damage to potatoes.
 Controlling other sources of virus inoculum such as cull piles and volunteer potatoes is also important.